mindey/subfiles/README.rst

 Custom Schemas
 --------------

 It may be that you are not entirely satisfied with the schema provided by http://schema.org, e.g., or want to define your own schemas in terms of concepts from custom or other ontologies, you could simply include them as a file subtype in your project.
+You can do it with a ``.schema.subtype``.

 Why?